PhD in Art of Building and Urban Planning

-Current position: PhD Candidate at the Université libre de Bruxelles, Belgium
+Current position: Researcher at the Université libre de Bruxelles, Belgium

-In 2015 Catalina was awarded a Green Talent.
-The forum gave her the opportunity to learn about Germany’s pioneering role in establishing sustainable storm water management practices.
-In addition to her doctoral studies, Catalina is a founding member of the Risk and Architecture Workshop Association, where she organizes conferences and workshops on the role of urban design in flood protection and mitigation.
+In addition to her doctoral studies, Catalina is a founding member of the Risk and Architecture Workshop Association, where she organises conferences and workshops on the role of urban design in flood protection and mitigation.
+Currently, Catalina is working on the participatory action research project entitled “Brussels sensitive to water” (Brusseau).
+The project explores the different forms in which citizens can become engaged in stormwater management.

 2014 Research Fellow PhD scholarship, Fund for Scientific Research FNRS, Belgium